- There are different types of insulin depending on how quickly they work, when they peak and how long they last.

 - All insulin available in the United States is manufactured in a laboratory, but animal insulin can still be imported for personal use.

 Inside the pancreas, the hormone insulin is made in the beta cells, which are part of the Islets of Langerhans.
 These islets also have alpha cells, which make glucagon, as well as delta cells.
-With each meal, beta cells release insulin to help the body use or store the blood sugar it gets from food.
+With each meal, beta cells release insulin to help the body use or store the blood glucose (blood sugar) it gets from food.

 In the beta cells, insulin is created first as a big molecule called “proinsulin.”
 Proinsulin is broken into two pieces: insulin and C-peptide.
 C-peptide is important especially when determining treatment because it can be used to measure how much insulin a person is making.
 The more C-peptide a person has, the more insulin they are making.
 This can help a provider determine how much insulin to prescribe.